ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 # 5;;
 - : int = 5
 ```
 But what about question 3?
-It looks like `plus 2` is a mistake or a bug, but
+It looks like `plus 2` is a typo or an incomplete copy-paste, but
 it isn't.
 If we type this into the OCaml toplevel, it
 returns: